animo/minor-blockchain-2020/docs/week_1/truffle_setup.md

     - [Config](#config)
 - [Sources](#sources)

+## Truffle Suite
+This week you will start to work with the Truffle Suite.
+The Truffle Suite is a set of tools that make Ethereum smart contract development easier and more robust.

+The suite contains three main components:
+- Truffle
+  - a development environment that helps developers write, test and deploy smart contracts.
+- Ganache
+  - a tool to easily setup a local development blockchain that we'll use to develop and test our contracts.
+- Drizzle
+  - a set of Redux based front-end libraries that helps us interact with our contracts.

 ## Ganache

 Ganache is part of the truffle suite and described as a 'one click blockchain'.
 It allows you to quickly fire up a personal Ethereum blockchain which you can use during development.
 To get started, download the latest version of [Ganache].
-Open the downloaded executable and follow the installation instructions appropiate to your operating system.
+Open the downloaded executable and follow the installation instructions appropriate to your operating system.

 <img src="./assets/truffle-startup.png" width="400">
 <img src="./assets/truffle-workspace.png" width="400">